MichaelZaniewski/Healthcare-Project/README.md

 ### Cost Saving Projection After Implementation

 Cost saving recommendations are anticipated to **decrease outstanding debt by 8%**.
 5% and 10% figures were included in the calculation to show sensitivity.
-The hospital with the highest outstanding debt stands to **earn over $100k+ in lost revenue**
+The hospital with the highest outstanding debt stands to **earn over $100k+ in lost revenue.**

 <img width="1213" height="169" alt="Implemented Recommendations" src="https://github.com/user-attachments/assets/c0e90c5a-6c8e-43ef-bf47-07fbd33ab0d4" />

 #### Projection Explanation
-- **Scope:** The hospital with the highest outstanding debt was used for comparison
+- **Scope:** The hospital with the highest outstanding debt was used for comparison.
-- **Timeframe:** 2024 - the last full year of the dataset
+- **Timeframe:** 2024 - the last full year of the dataset.
-- **Billing type selected:** Patient responsibility amount - The portion of revenue most influenced by implementation
+- **Billing type selected:** Patient responsibility amount - The portion of revenue most influenced by implementation.

 More information about the projection can be found [here](https://github.com/MichaelZaniewski/Healthcare-Project/blob/main/SQL%20Queries%20%26%20Results.md#implementation-of-recommendations--revenue-recovery-focus).